 Losing weight is one of the most common resolutions for the New Year that people make every year.
 Eating healthier and exercising regularly are other resolutions that are commonly made each year, too.
 These are all well-intentioned resolutions, yet sadly statistics indicate that the majority of these resolutions are destined for failure even before they begin.
 I know that this can’t be further from the truth, as I have been guilty of making New Year’s resolutions that weren’t set in stone in the past.
 That’s one of the reasons why I stopped making New Year’s resolutions.
 I started setting small, attainable goals throughout the year.

 Get More Active – Since my job is mostly sedentary, I made it my goal over the summer to get more active.
-I started out small by using my exercise bike 15 – 30 minutes everyday and increasing my steps by hitting the trails.
+I started out small by using my exercise bike 15 – 30every day everyday and increasing my steps by hitting the trails.
 Working out at home is a challenge at times since there are too many distractions.
 I also hate working out alone, yet I honestly never really envisioned myself going to a gym.
 That meant that I’d have to work out in front of many other people.
 Last month, that notion quickly went out the door once I signed up for a gym membership and started going there regularly.
-Not only working out alongside others is motivating, it’s so easy to get lost in my own world once I put on my wireless headphones and listen to some of my favorite songs while working out!
+Not only working out alongside others is motivating, but it’s also so easy to get lost in my own world once I put on my wireless headphones and listen to some of my favorite songs while working out!

 Eat Healthier – I’ve been a vegetarian for several years now, yet I started leaning toward veganism earlier part of last year after a slew of minor health issues.
 I also opted for a mostly vegan diet since my body doesn’t tolerate dairy or eggs well.
 Yogurt has been one of my favorite all-time go-to snacks, but most grocery stores, including Whole Foods Market and The Fresh Market, offer mostly dairy-based yogurts.
 Now, I can enjoy my favorite with ease with the new Silk Dairy-Free Yogurt Alternative!
 I love topping it off with chia seeds, which is a naturally energizing way to jump start my morning routine.